IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Quantity: 2
 * Total Price: $1200
-* Justification: To provide computers connected to the EE network that undergraduates can use to have access to project software found on the network in the Holms Hall 450 Project Room.
+* Justification: To provide computers connected to the EE network that undergraduates can use to have access to project software found on the network in the Holmes Hall 450 Project Room.
 * Estimated number of students impacted: ~30

 ### Anti-static Mats in the Project Room